 Yes, we can.
 However, the disclosure would have resulted in the loss of all international rights.
 We would be able to apply for patent protection only in the US if the commercial opportunity in the US justifies the cost of a obtaining a patent.

-The OTDC takes care of reporting inventions to the concerned federal agency through www.iedison.gov.
+The OTCBD takes care of reporting inventions to the concerned federal agency through www.iedison.gov.

 Yes.
-If Temple decides not to pursue the filing of a patent application, then the rights to the invention are waived back to the inventors through a letter issued by the Director of Technology Development and Commercialization.
+If Temple decides not to pursue the filing of a patent application, then you can request the University waive its rights to the invention, subject to approval and a waiver from any sponsoring organizations.